 Enneagram Type 3: The Achiever

 The Achiever is goal-oriented and thrives on accomplishment.
 A first date, to them, is another exciting challenge.
-Their thoughts center around presenting their best self, showcasing their accomplishments and ambitions without overwhelming their date.
-They might feel a thrill of competition and perhaps a dose of anxiety about being impressive enough.
+Their thoughts center around presenting their best self, showcasing their achievements and ambitions without overwhelming their date.
+They might feel the thrill of competition and perhaps anxiety about being impressive enough.

 In preparation, they likely ensure they’re well-groomed, dressed sharply, and arrive punctually.
 They might plan to steer conversations towards their achievements subtly, their passion projects, or future ambitions.
 However, they’re also careful to engage with their date’s interests and accomplishments, recognizing the importance of mutual respect in the budding relationship.